wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

 community documented `here <../Phabricator.html>`_ works just as well for xmain.
 That is,

-- Use ``svn blame`` and the commit log to find names of people who have recently modified the same area of code that you are modifying.
+- Use ``git blame`` and the commit log to find names of people who have recently modified the same area of code that you are modifying.
 - If you've discussed the change with others, they are good candidates to be your reviewers.